Laminational models for some spaces of polynomials of any degree: Invariant geodesic laminations

+\begin{dfn}[Degree of a gap or leaf] Let $G$ be a gap or a leaf.
+If $\si_d(G)$ is degenerate (that is, if $\si_d(G)$ is a singleton), then the \emph{degree of $G$} is the cardinality of $G\cap \uc$.
+Suppose now that $\si_d(G)$ is not a singleton.
+Consider $\si_d|_{\bd(G)}$.
+Then the \emph{degree of $G$} equals the number of components in the preimage of a point $z\in \si_d(\bd(G))$ under the map $\si_d|_{\bd(G)}$. \end{dfn}

+Note that we talk about the number of components rather than the number of points since, say, an entire critical leaf is mapped to a single point, thus the full preimage of this point is infinite.

+We say that $\ell$ is a \emph{chord of a geodesic lamination $\lam$} if $\ell$ is a chord of $\ol\disk$ unlinked with all leaves of $\lam$.

-\begin{dfn} A leaf $\ell$ of a geolamination $\lam$ is called \emph{critical} if $\si_d(\ell)$ is a single point.
-A gap is \emph{all-critical} if its image is a point.
+\begin{dfn}[Critical sets] A \emph{critical chord $($leaf$)$} $\ol{ab}$ of $\lam$ is a chord (leaf) of $\lam$ such that $\si_d(a)=\si_d(b)$.
+A gap is \emph{all-critical} if all its edges are critical.
+An all-critical gap or a critical leaf (of $\lam$) is called an \emph{all-critical set} (of $\lam$).
 A gap $G$ is said to be \emph{critical} if the degree of $G$ is greater than one.
-We say that $\ol{a}$ is a \emph{chord of a lamination $\lam$} when $\ol{a}$ is unlinked with all leaves of $\lam$.
-A \emph{critical set} is either a critical leaf or a critical gap.
-A \emph{critical chord (of $\lam$)} $\ol{ab}$ is a chord (of $\lam$) such that $\si_d(a)=\si_d(b)$. \end{dfn}
+A \emph{critical set} is either a critical leaf or a critical gap. \end{dfn}